-J Cole is known for his deep lyrics, his personal storytelling and is one of the best rappers in hip-hop today.
+J. Cole is known for his deep lyrics, his personal storytelling and, on my books, is one of the best rappers in hip-hop today.
 But which of his tracks are the best?
-Below is a list of the 10 greatest songs that J Cole has ever recorded.
+Below is a list of what I consider are the best 21 J. Cole songs that have been recorded.

-“No Role Modelz” is one of many J. Cole songs that are best described as bangers, with a prominent place on his 2014 album “Forest Hills Drive.”
+“No Role Modelz” is one of many of the best J. Cole songs that are best described as bangers, with a prominent place on his 2014 album “Forest Hills Drive.”

 The track brings awareness that though there are many challenges in growing up without role models, one should be encouraged to find happiness in the positives they can take away from their childhood.